onlyann/jwt-sample/README.md

 curl -H "Authorization: Bearer REPLACE_WITH_TOKEN" http://localhost:5000/foo
 ```

-If using VS Code, you can also nstall the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension and run requests from the `tests/requests.rest` file.
+If using VS Code, you can also install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension and run requests from the [./tests/requests.rest](./tests/requests.rest) file.

 ## Configuration